banner-cover

 How the National Flag should be used

-3. Within Singapore, it should take precedence over all other flags, subject to international practice.
-When displayed or flown with another flag, it must be in a position of honour.
-This means it should be positioned where practicable, either above all other flags or to the left of the other flags, as seen by a person facing the flags.
+• When displayed together with any other flag, the National Flag should be displayed in a position of honour i.e., above or to the left of the other flags, as seen by a person facing the flags.

 • as a means, or for the purposes of advertisement;